MiniMax-AI/MiniMax-M2/README.md

 ## Local Deployment Guide

-Download the model from HuggingFace repository: https://huggingface.co/MiniMaxAI/MiniMax-M2
+Download the model from HuggingFace repository: https://huggingface.co/MiniMaxAI/MiniMax-M2.
+We recommend using the following inference frameworks (listed alphabetically) to serve the model:

 ### SGLang